Size doesn’t matter when it comes to cyber security.

 Technology gave both advantages and disadvantages to businesses.
 Although it has helped businesses in more ways than one to reach customers and generate sales, it also made them vulnerable to data breaches and other forms of cyber-attacks.

 With the shift to cloud computing due to remote and hybrid work implementations, cybercriminals now have more leverage to launch cyberattacks and damage businesses to the point of closure.
-That’s why cyber security is important for a business, no matter the size.
+That’s why cyber security is important for businesses of all sizes.

 Financial and reputation cost